Reichskonkordat: Violations

-After constant confrontations, by late 1935, Bishop Clemens August von Galen of Münster was urging a joint pastoral letter protesting an "underground war" against the church.
+After constant confrontations, by late 1935, Bishop Clemens August von Galen of Münster was urging a joint pastoral letter protesting against an "underground war" against the church.
 By early 1937, the church hierarchy in Germany, which had initially attempted to co-operate with the new government, had become highly disillusioned.
 In March, Pope Pius XI issued the Mit brennender Sorge encyclical – accusing the Nazi Government of violations of the 1933 concordat, and further that it was sowing the "tares of suspicion, discord, hatred, calumny, of secret and open fundamental hostility to Christ and His Church".
 The Nazis responded with an intensification of the Church Struggle, beginning around April.

 When the Nazi government violated the concordat (in particular Article 31), the bishops and the Papacy protested against these violations.
 Pius XI considered terminating the concordat, but his secretary of state and members of the curia, who feared the impact upon German Catholics, dissuaded him, as they believed it would result in the loss of a protective shield.
 Cardinal Pacelli acknowledged his role in its retention after the war.

 The flourishing Catholic press of Germany faced censorship and closure.
 Finally in March 1941, Goebbels banned all Church press, on the pretext of a "paper shortage".
 Catholic schools were a major battleground in the kirchenkampf campaign against the Church.
 When in 1933 the Nazi school superintendent of Münster issued a decree that religious instruction be combined with discussion of the "demoralising power" of the "people of Israel", Bishop Clemens August Graf von Galen of Münster refused, writing that such interference in curriculum was a breach of the concordat and that he feared children would be confused as to their "obligation to act with charity to all men" and as to the historical mission of the people of Israel.
-Often Galen protested directly to Hitler over violations of the concordat.
+Galen protested directly to Hitler over violations of the concordat.
 When in 1936, Nazis removed crucifixes in schools, protest by Galen led to public demonstrations.
 Church kindergartens were closed, crucifixes were removed from schools and Catholic welfare programs were restricted on the basis they assisted the "racially unfit".
 Parents were coerced into removing their children from Catholic schools.
-In Bavaria, teaching positions formerly allotted to sisters were awarded to secular teachers and denominational schools were transformed into "community schools".
+In Bavaria, teaching positions allotted to sisters were awarded to secular teachers and denominational schools were transformed into "community schools".
 When in 1937 the authorities in Upper Bavaria attempted to replace Catholic schools with "common schools", Cardinal Faulhaber offered fierce resistance.
 By 1939 all Catholic denominational schools had been disbanded or converted to public facilities.